Aurornis 4 months ago

 HN is kind of a bad habit, but it's just a forum to me, I don't follow people, people aren't following me, I don't need to be signup up in order to find out what's going on in municipal government, it's just discourse about common interests if that's what I want.
 I can get a weekly digest and I know that's quite enough if that's the relationship I want to have with it, and everyone sees the same content.

-• Rendello 6 hours ago
+• Rendello 4 months ago

 I agree, that's how I feel exactly about both forums.
 My cleverness-on-HN remark was auto-referring to my cheeky vow-of-silence comment, which I felt proud of while writing and then a little stupid about while posting ;)

-• donohoe 21 hours ago
+• donohoe 4 months ago

 I hear you.
 I certainly post much less and am happier for that.
 I like the emerging community there but I’m nowhere near as absorbed.

-• davely a day ago
+• davely 4 months ago

 I like the blank slate analogy.
 I'm in the same boat.